 A single bunker appears to be in the right corner of this fairway when in fact it is actually in the center.
 Though the approach is uphill, it is generally downward with plenty of safe room on the right side.

 This grand par 3 is protected by several large bunkers and always plays a bit longer than its yardage.
 The most difficult hole location will be back left.

 The bunkers that so perfectly fit the landscape of this hole will ultimately guide you to stay left and below the green or right and slightly above the green.
 The better view is from up top.

 A tee ball down the left side allows for the best approach to this well bunkered green which falls away to the right.
 A little downhill and usually downwind, this hole could play a bit shorter than you might think.

-This long par 5, though appearing straight away, moves a little right and then left because of strategic fairway bunkering and the terracing of the fairway bunkering and the terracing of the fairway.
-Approach shots will always prove safer of long as opposed to short.
+this long par 5, though appearing straight away, moves a little right and then left because of strategic fairway bunkering and the terracing of the fairway bunkering and the terracing of the fairway.
+Approach shots will prove safer of long as opposed to short.

 This dogleg right presents a wonderful view from the left side of the fairway to this small undulating green.

 A true risk-reward par 4 will almost certainly be best played with a tee ball just short and right of the fairway bunker.
 This will help avoid direct flight over the swarm of intimidating greenside bunkers short and left of the green.

 This strong and dramatic par 4 is well protected from tee by a creek bed on the right.
 Left is a good rule of thumb for the shots required to play this hole.